Frequently Asked Questions

 What is Habitat for Humanity?

 Habitat for Humanity International (HFHI) is a global non-profit housing organization working in local communities across all 50 states in the United States and in more than 70 countries around the world.
 Habitat’s vision is of a world where everyone has a decent place to live.
 Habitat works toward our vision by building strength, stability and self-reliance in partnership with people and families in need of a decent and affordable home.

-Habitat for Humanity San Luis Obispo County (aka Habitat SLO or HFHSLOCO) is an affiliate of Habitat for Humanity International (HFHI), meaning it is an official subsidiary of the larger “parent” organization.
+Habitat for Humanity San Luis Obispo County (aka Habitat SLO) is an affiliate of Habitat for Humanity International (HFHI), meaning it is an official subsidiary of the larger “parent” organization.
 Habitat SLO County is committed to serving the community of San Luis Obispo County, while HFHI oversees all affiliates across the globe.
 The programs and projects we pursue are specific responses to the needs, priorities, resources, and community of San Luis Obispo.
 When you support Habitat SLO County, you’re supporting your neighbors.

 How does Habitat help families?

 How many houses has Habitat built in San Luis Obispo County?

 Does Habitat only build new houses?

 No!
 Habitat for Humanity works in a number of different ways to create decent, affordable housing.

 In addition to new construction, Habitat also renovates existing homes in many communities, particularly in urban areas.
 We people repair and improve their own homes and neighborhoods through the Neighborhood Revitalization initiative and it’s programs.
 Habitat for Humanity International manages a Disaster Response program that works with local communities to address a variety of housing needs after natural disasters.
 HFHI also engages in advocacy work to raise awareness and support for decent and affordable housing around the world.
 Outside of North America, Habitat works with partner organizations to serve even more families through innovative financing methods.